heygrady/react-redux-notes/redux-sagas-todos.md

 ```

 ## Apply Saga Middleware
 Redux-saga is middleware.
 When you're working with Redux you need middleware to handle asynchronous actions, these are called side effects.
 That's why you see alternates to redux-saga named things like [redux-effects](https://github.com/redux-effects/redux-effects) and [redux-side-effects](https://github.com/salsita/redux-side-effects).
-Redux-thunk works well for side effects but the other effects libraries make it [much easier to chain your effects](http://stackoverflow.com/questions/32925837/how-to-handle-complex-side-effects-in-redux).
+Redux-thunk works well for side effects but sagas make it [much easier to chain your effects](http://stackoverflow.com/questions/32925837/how-to-handle-complex-side-effects-in-redux).
 The biggest advantage of redux-saga is that it uses native generator functions that are perfectly suited to the types of complex chained actions that you need for making asynchronous requests.

 *Note:* If you use redux-saga for your asynchronous actions you shouldn't need [redux-thunk](https://github.com/gaearon/redux-thunk), the middleware that comes with react-redux-starter kit.
 However we'll be keeping redux-thunk around for now.

 ### Add redux-saga to createStore
 We want to reuse the clever way that react-redux-starter-kit loads the reducers for a route.
 You can read about it in detail [in the previous note](react-redux-starter-kit-todos.md#route-srcroutestodosindexjs).
 At a high level, react-redux-starter-kit provides an example of using Webpack to break routes into dynamic chunks.
 Part of that functionality involves loading the reducers for that route.
 This is helpful when you're using the [fractal project structure](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure).

 Thankfully redux-saga has [support for dynamically loading sagas](https://github.com/yelouafi/redux-saga/releases/tag/v0.1.0) in a similar fashion to the `injectReducer()` method that comes with react-redux-starter-kit.
+You may like to read about [how to dynamically load reducers](https://github.com/reactjs/redux/issues/37).

-You may like to read about [how dynamically loading reducers works](https://github.com/reactjs/redux/issues/37).
-There is an issue that describes [the need for dynamically loading sagas](https://github.com/yelouafi/redux-saga/issues/76).
-The basics look like this:
+*Note:* You may want to read about [the need for dynamically loading sagas](https://github.com/yelouafi/redux-saga/issues/76).

 We need to import our rootSaga and the sagaMiddleware from our `sagas.js` file (we'll make that file next).
 We also need to run our middleware with the root saga before returning the store.
 Redux-saga requires you to "run" your sagas.
 It's not important how it works but you can't skip this step.

+The basics look like this:

-We need to add some code to your `createStore.js` to integrate the sagaMiddleware.
+We need to add some code to the `createStore.js` to integrate the sagaMiddleware.

 ##### `src/store/createStore.js`
 (compare to the [starter-kit version](https://github.com/davezuko/react-redux-starter-kit/blob/master/src/store/createStore.js))